Company valuation introduction

 Again, the company valuation that you have done would have a different value as compared to an investor that is joining the company.
 Even though we expect the investor to come in with a lower value, it is not that simple.
 The reason why buyers or investors come with a lower value is since they believe that it would attract the seller to them during the due diligence period.

 Or, it might also be provided in an expectation that a little of the company valuation would be recovered via the earn-out provisions in the agreement.
 All this might seem to be a bit cheap, but the best way of having a grip on the investors or buyer is by knowing the actual value of your company.

 If you haven’t come across this point till now, it is important to know as well.
 Every business owner should have a retirement plan since you aren’t going to work forever.
 And if your business is your retirement plan and you have not done the company valuation, it is difficult to figure out the true value left over for your retirement.

-How would you be able to figure out what your retirement income is when you do not know the worth of your primary asset?
 Let us take for instance that you would hand over your company to someone else, and expect a return every month.
 Or you want to sell off your company at retirement.
 And in this case, your final value of the company is $3 million, but you only get it at $2 million.
 You may end up sacrificing your happiness and financial health due to poor negligence.

 It’s useful in key person planning.

 Let us say that you have an important person who you want to share your success with.
 But this person is not a successor owner, and you still want to share some financial incentives with this person.
 With the help of the sales, profits and other annual measures of the business, you would get the actual growth of the company, and this would help you have the right idea about the future.

 In case you get a company valuation done, you would have a baseline value to utilize in prolonged compensation arrangements, like stock appreciation rights (SAR) and phantom stock plans.
 In short, there is no possible way to measure the growth of your business if you do not know where you are starting.